vydanasindhu/textsummarization/README.md

 python summarizer.py
 ```

-### if  certificate verification error (CERTIFICATE_VERIFY_FAILED)arises while using Python  use the following command:
+### if  certificate verification error (CERTIFICATE_VERIFY_FAILED)arises while using the tool use the following command:

 ```
 /Applications/Python\ 3.x/Install\ Certificates.command
 ```
-Replace "3.x" in the next step with the major version number of Python you are using (e.g., 3.7, 3.8, 3.9).
+Replace "3.x" with the version number of Python you are using (e.g., 3.7, 3.8, 3.9).

 ### Deactivate Environment